Last update: 04.10.2019

 One of the better things about AVG Secure VPN is undoubtedly its pricing structure, and although it is not possible to opt for a monthly licence to start with, you are able to select this option later on during checkout.

 The pricing structure is as follows:

 - 2-year subscription: $2.99/month (Total: $71.76 /2 years)

 This is what they state is included in all their subscriptions:

-If you consider the features you’re getting for these prices, it’s not a bad deal.
-However, as established, they do in fact log your info and sell it to third parties.
+If you consider the features you’re getting for these prices, it’s not such a bad deal.
+However, as we established previously, they log your info and sell it to third parties.

 The good thing is that there’s a free trial, with no payment information required.
 Just download, install, and use as you like for up to 30 days.
 This is a big plus, considering not many other VPN services offer 30-day trials without severely limiting their features.